smart-data-models/dataModel.Streetlighting/StreetlightGroup/doc/spec_ZH.md

         model: htts://schema.org/Text
         type: Property
     refStreetlight:
       description: 'List of streetlight entities belonging to this group.
 List of references to entities fo type Streetlight.
-Allowed values: There must topographical integrity between the location of the group and of the individual streetlights.'
+Allowed values: There must topographical integrity between the location of the group and of the individual streetlights'
       items:
         anyOf:
-          - description: 'Property.
-Identifier format of any NGSI entity'
+          - description: Identifier format of any NGSI entity
             maxLength: 256
             minLength: 1
             pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
             type: string
+            x-ngsi:
+              type: Property
-          - description: 'Property.
-Identifier format of any NGSI entity'
+          - description: Identifier format of any NGSI entity
             format: uri
             type: string
+            x-ngsi:
+              type: Property
       minItems: 1
       type: array
       uniqueItems: true